 The best known of the Pybus’s cast of characters is the London-born builder and evangelical George Augustus Robinson, a friend of the author’s ancestor Richard Pybus (himself an English settler granted a huge tract of Bruny Island on his arrival in Van Diemen’s Land in 1829).
 Robinson was a determined social climber and place-seeker, his professed humanitarian concern for the first people impossible to disentangle from his desire for reputational and financial rewards.
 Pybus documents his “friendly mission” through Van Diemen’s Land, culminating in the confinement of the remaining first peoples at Wybalenna under his protectorate, in her biography of Truganini, who was one of Robinson’s companions on that sojourn.

 Here, Pybus focuses on Robinson’s trading activities.
-Although he was never accorded the social status he desired, he managed to acquire through land speculation the substantial wealth that underwrote his extended travel in Europe after he retired and his villa near Bath, where he housed seven or more skeletons from the Wybalenna burial ground.
-On his deathbed in 1923, writes Pybus, Robinson was negotiating to sell his collection to the American Museum of Natural History for a present-day sum of around US$730,000.
+Although he was never accorded the social status he desired, he managed to acquire through land speculation the substantial wealth that underwrote his extended travel in Europe after he retired and his villa near Bath, where he housed a collection of skulls taken from the Wybalenna burial ground.
+Following his death in 1866, his widow sold seven remaining skulls to the German anthropologist and museum director Felix von Luschan.
+So prized were these items that on his deathbed in 1923, writes Pybus, von Luschan was negotiating their sale to the American Museum of Natural History for a present-day sum of around US$730,000.

 Both men were amateur naturalists, a pursuit that made no distinction between non-human and human specimens (an attitude legitimised by anthropology’s inclusion within the natural sciences at that time).
 Some of their interests are represented in the important Tasmaniana collections held in the Crowther and Allport libraries of the State Library of Tasmania.